tomakado/tomakado/README.md

 My name is Ildar Karymov (tomakado).

-I speak Russian, English, Python, Golang and JavaScript.
+I speak Russian, English, Python, Go and JavaScript.
+And Clojure a bit!

 <!--**tomakado/tomakado** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.